Saartje87/SandwichJS/docs/model.md

 var myMonkey = App.Model.factory('SpaceMonkey').
 ~~~

-So you also want to know when there is happing something in your model?
-More [model events](#events).
+You may want to know when something changes or happens in our object.
+To know this we can attach events listeners.
+A list of event listeners is found [here](#events).
 ~~~js
 var user = App.Model.factory('User');